realmbgl/dcos-how2marathon/README.md

 # Developing Enterprise Grade Marathon Services

 This guide shows by sample how to develop enterprise grade marathon services supporting the following.
-Note that support for service accounts, tls, and edge-lb is only available with dc/os enterprise.
+**Note:** Support for service accounts, tls, and edge-lb is only available with dc/os enterprise.

 - [universal containerizer (ucr)](ucr.md)
     - why ucr